-One flag gra_enabled_flag in the SPS that specifies whether GRA pictures may be present or not
+One flag gra_enabled_flag in the SPS that specifies whether GRA pictures may be present or not.

-One new VCL NAL unit type, GRA_NUT, that indicates a GRA picture
+One new VCL NAL unit type, GRA_NUT, that indicates a GRA picture.

 One syntax element, recovery_poc_cnt, in the tile group header that is a copy of the recovery_poc_cnt syntax element from the recovery point SEI of HEVC.

-A process to start a CVS with a GRA picture similar to how a CVS is started with a CRA picture
+A process to start a CVS with a GRA picture similar to how a CVS is started with a CRA picture.